na103/rainbow100-gs2/README.md

 ![alt text](https://github.com/na103/rainbow100-gs2/blob/main/img/Graphics.png "version V2")

-has been remake thanks to [Tony Duell's](https://github.com/na103/rainbow100-gs2/blob/main/TonyDuell/graphics%205015687.pdf) schematics and some photos found on the web, the content of [GALs](https://github.com/na103/rainbow100-gs2/tree/main/gal) and [PROMs](https://github.com/na103/rainbow100-gs2/tree/main/prom) are grabbed from the original board.<br>
+has been made thanks to [Tony Duell's](https://github.com/na103/rainbow100-gs2/blob/main/TonyDuell/graphics%205015687.pdf) schematics and some photos found on the web, the content of [GALs](https://github.com/na103/rainbow100-gs2/tree/main/gal) and [PROMs](https://github.com/na103/rainbow100-gs2/tree/main/prom) are grabbed from the original board.<br>
 In repository you can  found kicad schematics of two version:<br>
 V1 is like the original board while V2 version have some corrections, I removed bodge wire and replaces the DIP array resistor with more common SIP.
 <br>